GModal/pd2jack/README.md

     [dac~ 2 3] [dac~ 1 4]

-The patch "A4x4_swap.pd" routes audio inputs 1 & 2 to outputs 3 & 4, and inputs 3 & 4 to outputs 1 & 2 (This example is relatively meaningless, of course, since I/O routing is the specialty of JACK):
+The patch "A4x4_swap.pd" routes audio inputs 1 & 2 to outputs 3 & 4, and inputs 3 & 4 to outputs 1 & 2 (This example is relatively meaningless, of course, since I/O routing is the speciality of JACK):

 ![4x4swap pic](resource/ps2j_A4x4_swap.png)